kabalin/moodle-filter_akamaitoken/README.md

 Media Services and extending them with Edge Authorization tokens prior to passing to `core_media_manager` instance for embedding a player.

-Domain settings in plugin configuration is used to determine which URL is suitable for token Authorization.
+Domain settings in streams configuration is used to determine which URL is suitable for token Authorization and key is used to generate access token.

 ### URL Syntax